revathidasari/2024Updates/README.md

 18 Jan 2024 ->
 1. Added columns in MonthlyCategories - Other Savings & Pay back to Others
 2. Fix - Due to case sensitive columns data is not updated in UI, so changed from Personal care -> Personal Care & Home giving -> Home Giving

+31 Jan 2024 ->
+1. Added columns in MonthlyCategories - Get from Others, Me and Others Expense & Spending on Others
+2. update DB version
+// Fix - On MCategoryDB update we are losing the data, included addMigration to persist the data.